-You must enclose the invoice or receipt indicating the cost of the equipment and a medical certificate stating that said equipment is necessary for the patient's condition.
+You must keep for your records the invoice or receipt indicating the cost of the equipment and a medical certificate stating that said equipment is necessary for the patient's condition.

 Line 12 - A deduction is allowed, subject to certain limitations, for expenses incurred during the taxable year regarding the dependent's educational expenses at elementary and secondary school level.
 Such expenses include school tuition and registration, school transportation and text books.